WebKit/Speedometer/suites-experimental/chat-room/README.md

 interactions: the previous conversation's timeline is torn down and a new, often long, timeline of rich messages is rendered in its place.

+Reading back through a conversation is the other one, and on a room this long it is not a plain scroll: the timeline is windowed, so every offset mounts rows whose height is not known until they have been laid out.

-This workload is an original, self-contained React app that reproduces that interaction.
+This workload is an original, self-contained React app that reproduces those interactions.
 It is **not** derived from any existing chat product's source code and ships no third-party assets, so it is free of licensing and trademark concerns.